JanssenProject/jans/docs/admin/reference/json/properties/janssenauthserver-properties.md

 ### httpLoggingResponseBodyContent

-- Description: Defines if Response body will be logged.
+- Description: Defines if Response body will be logged, applied just if 'httpLoggingEnabled' is true and 'loggingLevel' is 'DEBUG', use 'httpLoggingExcludePaths' to avoid logging of unnecessary responses like ('/jans-auth/js/platform.js','/jans-auth/stylesheet/style.css') this kind of responses will fill the log with non relevant information.
 Default value is false

 - Required: No